jmussman/k8s-skillsoft-mac-xmodmap/README.md

 ## Overview

-This is a solution for a specific problem with the skillable Learn on Demand virual environment for the Building Kubernetes Skills class.
-The Microsoft Azure image does not correctly map the keyboard for Apple MacOS, so ctrl-C does not work.
+Tha Microsoft Azure image used by the *skillsoft* Building Kubernetes Skills class does not correctly map the keyboard for the Apple MacOS.
+This prevents control-C (^C) from functioning.
+This issue does not affect Microsoft Windows.

+The repository contains a keymap that solves the problem.
+Follow the instructions to install the keymap on the *skillsoft* virtual computers.

 ## Utilization